 The casting choices were also a huge and important part of winning over audiences, and the casting agents for Spider-Man all chose wisely.
 Cliff Robertson and Rosemary Harris as Uncle Ben and Aunt May made their love and concern for Peter and for each other evident with their every word and deed, which makes it even more hard-hitting when the inevitable happens and they’re torn apart by tragedy; James Franco plays Harry Osborn as a young man struggling to earn his father’s love and respect, while also wrestling with the idea that he has to do the same with Mary Jane upon realizing that she likes Peter as more than just a friend; J.K.
-Simmons is absolutely a hoot and a delight as J. Jonah Jameson, whose arrogance and bluster could power a rocket all the way to the moon (I love it when he gets serious with Peter for a brief moment to explain the difference between slander and libel); Willem Dafoe as Norman Osborn/Green Goblin chews every last bit of scenery and acts the hell out of both roles as if his rent is due (The brief moment where he walks over to Spidey and slaps him on the head as he tries to convince him that they should team up always makes me laugh whenever I see it), and he gives us a villain who we love to hate and who is clearly not looking for anything resembling a redemption arc.
+Simmons is absolutely a hoot and a delight as J. Jonah Jameson, whose arrogance and bluster could power a rocket all the way to the moon (I love it when he gets serious with Peter to explain the difference between slander and libel, and then goes back to being his usual loud-mouthed self); Willem Dafoe as Norman Osborn/Green Goblin chews every last bit of scenery and acts the hell out of both roles (The brief moment where he walks over to Spidey and slaps him on the head as he tries to convince him that they should team up always makes me laugh whenever I see it), and he gives us a villain who we love to hate, and who is clearly not looking for anything resembling a redemption arc.
 (Seeing him wrestle with both personalities — the Norman Osborn who doesn’t want to hurt anyone, and the Green Goblin who wants to punish anyone who dares to challenge or disrespect him — really is a masterclass worth watching); Kirsten Dunst as Mary-Jane Watson, who literally is the girl next door, but is also a troubled and kind-hearted soul who makes it easy to see why Peter is so in love with her, and also someone who is willing to fight back when necessary and who refuses to be a damsel in distress or a doormat, whether she’s being ambushed by men who refuse to take “no” for an answer, or when she’s being disrespected by her boyfriend.

 FYI: The upside-down kiss between Mary-Jane and Spider-Man is still just as hot and horny and incredible to watch now as it was back in 2002, and for everyone on social media who complains about there being too much sex or too little sex in comic-book movies (and just movies, in general), it packs more heat than almost every other romantic pairing in comic-book movies.
 (It still comes second place to Clark and Lois having sex in their bathtub in the Ultimate Edition of Batman v.
 Superman: Dawn Of Justice, though Roxana Hadadi would probably fight me in the schoolyard in defense of Batman and Catwoman in The Batman, who are nothing at all to scoff at)